 • Home Buyer’s Plan

 The HBP (Home Buyers Plan) is a 15-year interest-free home loan programme as soon as you begin repaying your RRSP within 2 years of borrowing the amount.
-In this plan, you can borrow up to CAD 35,000 per spouse from RRSP.
-Remember, you can opt not to repay the money to your RRSP account.
+You can borrow up to CAD 35,000 per spouse from RRSP in this plan.
+Remember, you cannot repay the money to your RRSP account.

 Note: You can choose not to repay the RRSP money only when you have kept the amount in the account for 90 days before submitting the HBP application.